-All children have the right to be healthy.
-Yet thousands of children die every day because of inadequate access to safe water and sanitation services and poor hygiene practices.
+Thousands of children die every day because they don't have access to safe water and toilets, and practise poor hygiene.

 A third of the world's people still don't have access to basic, maintained facilities like covered toilets and safe water.

 Every year, waterborne diseases like diarrhoea, cholera and typhoid claim the lives of millions of children in the developing world.
-Water- and sanitation-related diseases are one of the major causes of under-five mortality in the world.
+Water- and sanitation-related diseases are one of the biggest causes of under-five deaths around the world.
 Every day, around 5,000 children die from diarrhoea-related causes alone.

-UNICEF works in more than 90 countries around the world to improve children's lives through better water supplies and sanitation facilities in schools and communities, and by promoting safe hygiene practices like handwashing.
+Unicef works in more than 190 countries around the world to keep children safe by providing better water supplies and sanitation facilities in schools and communities, and by promoting safe hygiene practices like handwashing.

-In emergencies we provide urgent relief to communities and nations threatened by disrupted water supplies and disease.
+In emergencies we provide urgent relief to communities and countries threatened by disrupted water supplies and disease.

 Unicef is a leading member of the Sanitation and Water for All global partnership and is a member of End Water Poverty.